mckraken/mckrakens-musings/docs/workstation_configuration/local_kubernetes.md

 ### Install Docker Engine for the Container Runtime

-I ran into an Ubuntu packaging [bug](https://bugs.launchpad.net/ubuntu/+source/docker.io/+bug/2029564) (also listed [here](https://github.com/moby/moby/issues/46161)) so recommend that the source Docker repo is used.
+I ran into an Ubuntu packaging [bug](https://bugs.launchpad.net/ubuntu/+source/docker.io/+bug/2029564) (also listed [on Github](https://github.com/moby/moby/issues/46161)) so recommend that the source Docker repo is used.

 !!!
 Note
     The following steps are excerpted from [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)